eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

 scene setup ensures that the computed quantities are equivalent to what would be obtained with a proper 1D code.

-As mentioned in the :ref:`sphx_glr_examples_generated_tutorials_01_quick_overview.py` tutorial, the one-dimensional solver application can be used either through its command-line interface ``ertonedim`` or through its Python API (see :class:`.OneDimSolverApp`).
-This guide goes in more detail on the features, configuration format and usage of this application.
+This guide introduces the features, configuration format and usage of Eradiate's one-dimensional solver application.

 .. admonition:: Tutorials